 Path is a good Facebook alternative for users who care less about a large community and instead place far more value on having a selective friendship group to keep in contact with.
 At first, the number of friends per profile on the platform was actually limited to 150 contacts (though this has since been lifted).
 The app is available for iOS and Android.

 Path works via a form of freemium model: users can unlock different filters and stickers on Path Premium for a small fee.
-According to sources, Path has around 30 million users, the majority of whom are from Indonesia.
-In the last year, Path was taken over by Daum Kakao, and the company now operates many of its features, including its leading messaging service, from South Korea.
+With around four million users, the majority of the Path community comes from Indonesia.
+In 2015, Path was taken over by Daum Kakao, and the company now operates many of its features, including its leading messaging service, from South Korea.